evadeltor/GmId_Streamlit_LookUpTables/README.md

 # GmId Streamlit Lookup Tables
 The app is user-friendly and makes it easy to handle and analyze data with a clear and organized interface.
 Traditional hand calculations use basic transistor models like the quadratic one, but these models don't consider second-order effects.
 This can cause the results to differ quite a bit from what you expect.
 It usually takes several tries to get the final result.
 The Gm/Id methodology aims to simplify the design process by using Lookup Tables (LUTs) instead of MOSFET models.
+Each of the lookup tables defines a parameter, which is affected by the bias, geometry, and second-order effects that are modeled by the simulator.
+Setting up these tables is required just once for a specific technology, the goal of this GitHub is the generation of such tables and the modes of operation of analysis.
+It is out of the scope of this project to explain how this will be used in a design, books on the Gm/Id methodology should be used.

 ## Table of Contents
 - [How to use it](#how-to-use-it)